Aksharasri04/ID/README.md

 # 🌈 Chromocard - Smart College Student Care System

-Chromocard is an advanced student care system designed to enhance the management of student attendance and behavior in college settings.
+Chromocard is an advanced student care system designed to enhance the management of student who are still in the canteen during their designated break times.
 Leveraging state-of-the-art ID card detection and face recognition technologies, Chromocard automates the process of monitoring students, identifying late arrivals, and ensuring adherence to break schedules.

 ## Introduction

-In the dynamic environment of educational institutions, effective management of student attendance and behavior is crucial.
 Chromocard addresses this challenge by integrating multiple technologies to create a comprehensive student care system.
 The project aims to streamline the identification of late arrivals, monitor break schedules, and alert the student care team in real-time.

 ## Features